douglashill/objc.io-articles/2014-05-08-collectionview-animations.md

 ### Inserting and Removing Items

 In general, layout attributes are linearly interpolated from the initial state to the final state to compute the collection view animations.
 However, for the newly inserted or removed items, there are no initial and final attributes to interpolate from.
-To compute the animations for such cells, the collection view will ask its layout object to provide the initial and final attributes through the `initialLayoutAttributesForAppearingItemAtIndexPath:` and `finalLayoutAttributesForAppearingItemAtIndexPath:` methods.
+To compute the animations for such cells, the collection view will ask its layout object to provide the initial and final attributes through the `initialLayoutAttributesForAppearingItemAtIndexPath:` and `finalLayoutAttributesForDisappearingItemAtIndexPath:` methods.
 The default Apple implementation returns the layout attributes corresponding to the normal position at the specific index path, but with an `alpha` value of 0.0, resulting in a fade-in or fade-out animation.
 If you would like to have something fancier, like having your new cells shoot up from the bottom of the screen and rotate while flying into place, you could implement something like this in your layout subclass:

     - (UICollectionViewLayoutAttributes*)initialLayoutAttributesForAppearingItemAtIndexPath:(NSIndexPath *)itemIndexPath
     {